 Lindsay Young Craig is the President of National Review Institute, the non-profit William F. Buckley Jr. founded in 1991 to complement the efforts of National Review magazine and promote the ideals of a free society he championed.
 Under Lindsay’s leadership, NRI has established sound fiscal footing, even as NRI has become the parent company for NR, Inc., significantly expanded and enhanced its existing programs while establishing new ones, and broadened its partnerships with policy organizations and policy makers across the country.
 She remains active in the broader conservative movement, organizing events, serving on advisory boards, and speaking at conferences.
-Lindsay serves on the Board of Trustees for The Fund for American Studies and on the Board of Advisors for Young Voices.
+Lindsay serves on the Board of Trustees for The Fund for American Studies and on the Board of Directors for Young Voices.

 Prior to joining NRI in August of 2013, Lindsay spent 16 years at the Manhattan Institute for Policy Research, one of the country’s leading domestic-policy think tanks.
 As vice president of communications and marketing, she oversaw the development of the public-relations department, social-media and web development, and strategic marketing.
 In addition to her communications department duties, Lindsay spearheaded numerous other Manhattan Institute projects—leading special initiatives such as launching the Young Leaders Circle, organizing major conferences, and overseeing MI’s internship program.

 A Connecticut native, Lindsay lived in New York City for over 30 years, after she moved there to study photography and graphic design at School of Visual Arts with a focus on political art.
 She graduated from New York University with a B.A. in Politics.
 She lives just outside New York City with her husband and young daughter.